nova-iris/hydrangeas/k8s/README.md

 ### Cluster structure:

-1 Master node
+- Single Master node
-Worker nodes: Can be configure when provisioning nodes via terraform.
+- Worker nodes: Can be configure when provisioning nodes via terraform.

-version: Tested with 1.32 (default). can be configure in ansible.
+- version: Tested with 1.32 (default). can be configure in ansible.
-CRI: containerd
+- CRI: containerd
-CNI: Flannel
+- CNI: Flannel
-Pod network CIDR: 10.244.0.16
+- Pod network CIDR: 10.244.0.16

-## How to deploy
+### How to deploy

 1. Provision infras by terraform first.
 Ansible inventory file will be created in ansible folder.
 2. Go to ansible folder.